meltoner/agrofelis/README.md

 Consequently the total manufacturing cost for the Agrofelis robot is **2,697.32** euros, excluding shipping and assembly costs.

-Authors:
+## Authors

-Konstantinos L. Papageorgiou ,
+- Konstantinos L. Papageorgiou
-Hercules Metaxas ,
+- Hercules Metaxas
-Anastasios Pliatsikas
+- Anastasios Pliatsikas

-Special Thanks to:
+## Special Thanks

-Dimitris Kouzis Lukas, for his support and electronics knowledge.
-Christos Spetseris, from Qoop Metalworks for his design and 3d CAD training support.
+- Dimitris Kouzis Lukas, for his support and electronics knowledge.
+- Christos Spetseris, from Qoop Metalworks for his design and 3d CAD training support.
-Giannis Vapelas, from Qoop Metalworks for letting us use the machine shop during weekends and supporting the DIY plasma cutter.
-Pantelis Nasikas, for his technical advice in C++ programming.
-Petros Morfiris, for his R shiny app Lidar analysis prototype implementation.
-Elias Farlekas, for sharing his expertise in farming operations & cultivation practices.
-The crue of the Myrtia Fire Station in Southern Greece for sharing fire fighting tactics.
-Hellas Digital, for their excitement and discussions about the robotic vehicle.
+- Giannis Vapelas, from Qoop Metalworks for letting us use the machine shop during weekends and supporting the DIY plasma cutter.
+- Pantelis Nasikas, for his technical advice in C++ programming.
+- Petros Morfiris, for his R shiny app Lidar analysis prototype implementation.
+- Elias Farlekas, for sharing his expertise in farming operations & cultivation practices.
+- The crew of the Myrtia Fire Station in Southern Greece for sharing fire fighting tactics.
+- Hellas Digital, for their excitement and discussions about the robotic vehicle.